RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 ### smalldatetime {#s-smalldatetime}

-Target data type (hash): string representing the miliseconds since the Epoch and does not include the timezone.
+Target data type (hash): string representing the milliseconds since the Epoch and does not include the timezone.

 Example: An input value of `2018-06-20 15:13:16` is saved to the target Redis database as `"1529507580000"`.
 The number of seconds (`16`) is not retained.